 Propagation is the art of taking one plant and using parts of it to make another.
 Sometimes this is done by division, such as with perennials.
 Other times, a leaf or a stem is used to make a new plant.
 Most of the time when cuttings are mentioned as a means of propagation, it is with house plants.
-I decided to try it this year with tomato plants.
+I decided to try it this year with tomato plants from my vegetable garden.

 I’ve done leaf and stem propagation with many varieties of indoor house plants but it never occurred to me to try and do this with vegetables.
 I’m not sure why.
 I just always thought of getting new vegetable plants with seeds or cuttings.